danshearer/COVID-19-UK-Science/README.md

 it is relying on to develop policy.
 The contents mostly do not appear to be advice that contradicts WHO advice, except as regards testing (by complete omission) and tracing (also by complete omission) and also in terms of not coming out of lockdown too soon.
+All these points are further covered below.
 Although the recommendations are mild and the information sparse.
 Journalists suggest it was requested after weeks of delay from a small and non-representative selection of experts who were not expecting the task, and who did their best in the time available.

 The advice document [SPI-B insights on combined behavioural and social interventions (4 March